Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Concluding Remarks

 \section{Concluding Remarks}

-In this study, we have developed a structure-preserving Fourier spectral Galerkin (FSG) scheme which conserves mass, momentum and energy, and demonstrated that the fully discrete Crank-Nicolson (CN) FSG scheme is stable and convergent.
+In this study, we have developed a structure-preserving Fourier spectral Galerkin (FSG) scheme which conserves mass, momentum, and energy, and demonstrated that the fully discrete Crank-Nicolson (CN) FSG scheme is stable and convergent.
 Additionally, we provided a constructive proof for the existence and uniqueness of the solution to the fractional KdV equation using compactness arguments.
-The scheme achieves optimal spectral accuracy for periodic initial data in $H^r$, and exponential accuracy for analytic initial data.
+The proposed scheme achieves optimal spectral accuracy for periodic initial data in $H^r$, and exponential accuracy for analytic initial data, resulting in significantly reduced computational time during numerical simulations compared to our previous works.

 Moreover, we investigated the zero-dispersion limit of the fractional KdV equation.
 Through extensive numerical simulations, we confirmed that the proposed CN-FSG scheme accurately captures the oscillations generated by small dispersion.
 We also examined the behavior of the numerical solutions as $\alpha$ varies within $[1,2]$, and evaluated the performance of the scheme for small values of $\varepsilon$ beyond the critical time \(t_c\).
-However, further work remains, both theoretically and numerically, to better understand the asymptotic behavior the zero dispersion limit of the fractional KdV equation beyond \(t_c\).
+However, further work remains, both theoretically and numerically, to better understand the asymptotic behavior of the zero dispersion limit of the fractional KdV equation beyond \(t_c\).